Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?: Separation from a rectangular step

-We investigate a classical setup originally introduced by \citet[§176]{lamb_1932}, and also often used experimentally \citep[e.g.][]{grue_1992}, in which the bottom is flat except for a rectangular step, here of length $\ell_b = {2\pi}/{3}$ and height $h_b = 0.5$ (see fig. \ref{fig:compare_interfaces}).
-The resulting interface evolution for different values of $Re$ and the irrotational solution are shown in figure \ref{fig:compare_interfaces}.
-The solutions display an interesting and unexpected behavior: a finite gap between the viscous and inviscid solutions persists, even as the viscosity is reduced.
+We investigate a classical setup originally introduced by Lamb \cite[§176]{lamb_1932}, and also often used experimentally \cite[\textit{e.g.}][]{grue_1992} or numerically \textit{e.g.} to study soliton fission \cite[see][for instance]{viotti_dutykh_dias_2014}, in which the bathymetry is flat except for a rectangular step, here of {(non-dimensional)} length $\ell_b = {2\pi}/{3}$ and height $h_b = 0.5$ (see fig. \ref{fig:def}).
+The wave's initial amplitude is chosen as $A = 0.1$, large enough to ensure a non-negligible flow velocity in the vicinity of the bed, but small enough to prevent wave breaking.
+Its initial wavenumber is $k=1$ so that the domain's (non-dimensional) length $L = 2\pi$ corresponds to one wavelength.
+Numerical simulations have been carried out with different values of Reynolds' number, using the numerical parameters shown in table \ref{tab:numerical_params}.
+The resulting interface evolution for different values of $Re$ and the irrotational solution are shown in Fig. \ref{fig:compare_interfaces}.
+The solutions display an interesting and unexpected behaviour: a finite gap between the viscous and inviscid solutions persists, even as the viscosity is reduced.

+In order to investigate whether the Navier-Stokes solution might converge to the Euler solution as the Reynolds number is increased, we need to introduce a quantitative measurement of the distance between two solutions.
+Since the interface remains a graph, we can compute the $L^2$ distance between two interfaces.
+Let $\eta_E(t,x)$ the function whose graph represents the irrotational free surface at time $t$.
+Similarly, for each value of $Re$, introduce the function $\eta_{Re}(t,x)$ representing the free surface.
+To quantify the gap between the viscous and inviscid solutions, we introduce the two distances,